-Despite now residing on the edge of the border with the Highlands, the Drummond name appears to have been derived from the Parish of Drymen to the west of Stirling – itself derived from the Gaelic ‘dromainn’, meaning ‘ridge’ or ‘high ground’.
+Traditionally found living on the edge of the highlands, the Drummond family derive their name from the Parish of Drymen to the west of Stirling.

 It is believed that the family first moved to the area in 1067 when a Hungarian Nobleman settled in the region after accompanying Edgar the Aetheling as he fled from William the Conqueror.
 He would soon be followed by his descendent, the first official clan chief, Malcolm Beg, Chamberlain of Lennox, who would die sometime prior to 1260.